Iver: The Evreham Sports Centre

 The Sports Centre is based in Iver, which is in the south of the District.
 The centre is run by Greenwich Leisure Limited.
 Facilities include a multi purpose sports hall, dance studio, lounge (with adjoining kitchen), sunbed, outdoor floodlit synthetic surface pitch, grass soccer pitches and a changing facility and fitness suite with equipment including a nautilus tread climber.
 The fitness suite contains pieces of equipment designed to be accessible to those persons with limited mobility.

 Evreham Adult Learning Centre

 Adjacent to the Sports Centre on the border of Iver Heath and Iver, this facility is a former secondary school which hosts independent and Council-run events and courses.
 These include Zumba, Slimming World, Pottery, Guitar and Woodwork.
 The venue also hosts the Tiny Toes Nursery and a Youth Centre.

+Iver Heath Village Hall

+Built in 1964, the New Village Hall is a registered charity which hosts an array of classes, clubs, private events and community events such as their annual Christmas fete.
+The hall is home to the Iver Heath Drama Club, itself founded in 1948, who perform a summer play and annual Pantomime on the hall's stage.
+The hall is also used for rehearsals and filming, including several scenes in the Netflix comedy "Too Much".

+The hall is on a site in the centre of Iver Heath which is also home to the Iver Heath Library, Iver Heath Scouts and Iver Heath Junior School.